PaulGilchrist/database-examples/README.md

 * MySQL has no official ARM64 version for Docker
 * Neo4j has no official ARM64 version for Docker
 * SQLite has no official Docker image

+## To Do

+* Show how each container can be used with either persistance or no persistance
+* Show how each container can be added to Kubernetes in its own network but accessable through an ingress controller
+* Show how each container can be secured (authentication) and encrypted (TLS) in transit